antaldaniel/reprex/content/project/finnougricdataspace/index.md

--   We want to show that our mature knowledge base concerning Slovak music can be federated with area-specific ethnomusicological knowledge from the Latvian Folk Archive, and through the recent community curated collections on the living music tradition of Finno-Ugric minorities.
+-   We want to show that our mature knowledge base concerning Slovak music can be federated with area-specific ethnomusicological knowledge from the Archives of Latvian Folklore, and through the recent community curated collections on the living music tradition of Finno-Ugric minorities.